backdrop-contrib/domain/domain_settings/README.txt

 ----
 3.2  Form Visibility

-Like Drupal blocks, the Domain Settings form can be exposed or hidden to a specific list of forms.
+Like Backdrop blocks, the Domain Settings form can be exposed or hidden to a specific list of forms.
 The 'Visibility of domain-specific settings on forms' setting allows you to specify the behavior you want.

   -- Show on every system settings form, except those listed below.